 Every student pursuing a degree in General Agriculture has to check out Oregon State University.
 The setting in a major urban center is tremendous for young people seeking out considerable opportunities for social networking, adventure, and life.

 Oregon State University grads end up with about $27,476 of student loans on average.
 That is far lower than the U.S. average of $28,547.
 This school does not require freshmen to live on-campus.
 Ever wish schools were graded with a report card?
 Now they are.
 Visit Oregon State University's scorecard.

 South Dakota State University is among your best bets if you want to study General Agriculture.
 Brookings, South Dakota gives a stylish small-town setting for young people to study in.

-If you are considering an online degree you ought to think about nursing, the most well liked online program at this school.
 Campus safety a concern?
 You'll be happy to know that South Dakota State University is known for a low crime rate.
+Don't be concerned about affording South Dakota State University; 58.0% of their students get some form of financial aid.
 The scorecard provides a fantastic overview of South Dakota State University.

 Any student who is interested in General Agriculture has to check out Western Kentucky University.
 Positioned in Bowling Green, Kentucky, this university is ideal for students who flourish in an urban atmosphere.

 With its low price and its excellent academic programs, Western Kentucky University is a great value, attaining a position of #9 in Kentucky.
 Freshmen are not required to live on-campus at Western Kentucky University.
 Take a deeper dive and discover how well Western Kentucky University ranks in other categories.

 It's hard to find a better school than Cornell University if you wish to study General Agriculture.
 After graduation, Agriculture students usually make around $47,622 in their early careers.
 This school is one of the largest schools in New York.